mxuribe/howler/README.md

 ## Introduction

-Howler is a command line application - built with python - that sends messages into a specified matrix room, and intended for use as a basic server notification system.
+Howler is a simple application - built with python - that sends messages into a specified matrix room, and intended for use as a basic server notification system.

 See the **Description** section below for more background information, or dive in and get started with the **Installation**.